This Approach to Church?

 and all church finances.

 had jobs and spent time with unbelievers.
+They had family and extended family members who were not believers.
 And they sought to build those relationships

 The New Testament communion meal was actually a full meal.
 While it involved